JamieHeather/stitchr/README.md

 ### Installation and dependencies

-As of version 0.4 ```stiTChR``` is designed to be run on Python 3.8, and has primarily been tested on Python 3.8.3.
+As of version 0.4 ```stiTChR``` is designed to be run on Python 3.8, and has primarily been tested on Python 3.7.7 and 3.8.3.

 Simply clone the repo to a desired location, navigate to the Scripts directory, then you can run the script via the command line as detailed below.